Eternal: Building a Notification System That Lasts for Eternity

 “MagicBell’s customer service was great,” Derek said.
 “They were very responsive and fast when we needed them...but really, MagicBell is so easy to use that we didn’t have any questions or technical issues.”

-The only changes they had to make to the front end was using MagicBell’s self-guided customizations to match the notifications’ design with Eternal’s branding, which took mere minutes.
+The only changes they had to make to the front end were using MagicBell’s self-guided customizations to match the notifications’ design with Eternal’s branding, which took mere minutes.

 …..What Notification System?